Barcelona target Andre Onana hails Carlos Kameni experience in Cameroon camp | Goal.com

 “I felt good being in goal for Cameroon [against the Comoros] as I received a lot of advice from Carlos Kameni,” Onana told Goal .

-“It’s just luck that I was selected to start when Kameni is around, but he told me to be strong and confident that I am good.
+“It’s just luck that I was selected to start when Kameni is around, but he told me to be strong, and [to be] confident that I am good.

 “He’s played more matches, and has experience in Europe too,” Onana added, “[but] I have the mental strength whenever we train together in the national team.